 515 miles (834km) in 5 days

 Prices start from £850pp based on sharing a twin room, with breakfast and evening meal included in this package, with an additional supplement for anyone that requires a room to themselves.

-This is a new cycle tour in our portfolio.
-Cycling almost 520 miles around the Scottish coastline in 5 days is a tough ride.
+Cycling almost 520 miles around the Scottish coastline in five days is a tough ride.
 The total ascent is the equivalent of cycling to Camp 3 on Mount Everest, twice and we haven’t even mentioned the wind, it’s almost guaranteed to blow and as we are navigating the coastline at some point it will be in your face.
 Yet this tour is perfect for the sportive rider, looking to test him or herself on some of the most challenging and spectacular scenery that the United Kingdom has to offer.

 Rolling out from Inverness overlooking the Castle on the first morning of the tour

 Gazing at the Isle of Skye from Shieldaig

 The amazing climb up the Bealach na Ba

 The beautiful smell of the sea at Applecross